 * An independent version (standalone)

-* An external module (plug-in) for Photoshop, Photoshop Elements, Lightroom and Aperture
+* An external module (plug-in) for Photoshop, Photoshop Elements and Lightroom

 * In the integrated version in PhotoLab, the tools are available via two palettes.